panasenco/mcp-sqlite/README.md

     ```
     npx @modelcontextprotocol/inspector uvx mcp-sqlite path/to/database.db --metadata path/to/metadata.yml
     ```
-3. Open the MCP Inspector dashboard URL that's outputted in your terminal window.

 ### Exploring with Datasette
 Since `mcp-sqlite` metadata is compatible with the Datasette metadata file, you can also explore your data with Datasette:
 ```
 uvx datasette serve path/to/data.db --metadata path/to/metadata.yml
 ```
+Compatibility with Datasette allows both AI agents and humans to easily explore the same local data!

+## Motivation
+As AI agents get smarter and more capable, the pressure to build and iterate AI-powered applications increases proportionally.
+Malicious users can take advantage of AI agents' intelligence and access to access other users' data. mcp-sqlite allows AI agents to have all the data they need in a local SQLite database, without any access to external systems.

 ## MCP Tools provided by mcp-sqlite
 - **sqlite_get_catalog()**: Tool the agent can call to get the complete catalog of the databases, tables, and columns in the data, combined with metadata from the metadata file.
   In an earlier iteration of `mcp-sqlite`, this was a resource instead of a tool, but resources are not as widely supported, so it got turned into a tool.
   If you have a usecase for the catalog as a resource, open an issue and we'll bring it back!
 - **sqlite_execute(sql)**: Tool the agent can call to execute arbitrary SQL.
-The table results are returned as HTML, as that is the format LLMs seem to perform best with according to [Siu et al](https://arxiv.org/abs/2305.13062).
+The table results are returned as HTML.
+  For more information about why HTML is the best format for LLMs to process, see [Siu et al](https://arxiv.org/abs/2305.13062).
 - **sqlite_execute_main_{canned query name}({canned query args})**: A tool is created for each canned query in the metadata, allowing the agent to run predefined queries without writing any SQL.

 ## Usage